trigger-corp/trigger.io-file/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.file.info(file, success, error)
+!param: file `file` the file object to get information for !param: success `function(object)` callback to be invoked when no errors occur !description: Returns information about the given file.
+Supported attributes: `size`, `date` !platforms: iOS, Android
+!param: error `function(content)` called with details of any error which may occur

 !method: forge.file.base64(file, success, error) !param: file `file` the file object to load data from !param: success `function(base64String)` callback to be invoked when no errors occur